microsoft/WhatTheHack/058-PowerPlatformBasics/README.md

 - Challenge 06: **[Teams Integration](Student/Challenge-06.md)**
 	 - To support collaboration and ease of access, you will embed the canvas app directly in Microsoft Teams
 - Challenge 07: **[Power BI Reporting and Integration](Student/Challenge-07.md)**
-	 - Now that Tailspin Toys staff is easily able to streamline their processes for customer orders, their management has requested some new reporting features that will enhance their reporting, recognize trends in their data, and better analytics
+	 - Now that Tailspin Toys staff is able to streamline their processes for customer orders, their management has requested some new Power BI features that will enhance their reporting, recognize trends in their data, and provide better analytics
 - Challenge 08: **[Power Virtual Agent Chatbot](Student/Challenge-08.md)**
 	 - In this challenge, you will create a customer service chatbot for greeting, answering FAQs, and to support Order queries from Customers and Account Managers
 - Challenge 09: **[Application Lifecycle Management](Student/Challenge-09.md)**